slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Leaders are team makers: there are no bad teams, only bad leaders.

 Being a leader is different from being a boss: it requires to be a manager and a psychotherapist.
-Leadership is based on emotional intelligence, people don't follow robots.
+Leadership is based on emotional intelligence, people don’t follow robots.
 The secret to motivating people and maintaining their morale is to get them to think less about themselves and more about the group.
 Leadership is the ability to locate yourself.

 > *'A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves.' -- Lao Tzu*